Is your presentation a snoozefest? How to make it more engaging

 Everyone wants to wow their audience.
 But in a presentation, the desire to sound smart and professional can sometimes overshadow the point.

 For example, if you’re giving an end of quarter review, start with the bottom line or the KPIs.
 For your conclusion, look to the future.
-Summarize what your audience has learned and what it means for them.
+Summarise what your audience has learned and what it means for them.

 Your audience also needs something they can relate to.
-Graphs, figures, and KPIs are important.
-But they aren’t very relatable.
+Graphs, figures, and KPIs are important, but they aren’t very relatable.

 Sometimes, the simplest way to keep people’s attention is to translate numbers and figures into human terms.
 Good numbers are usually the direct result of hard work or great ideas.
 Bad numbers are usually the result of miscommunications or hang-ups in a process.